 Should TikTok be part of your marketing strategy?

 For those who are unfamiliar with TikTok, it’s a video-sharing social media platform that enables users to create and share content, as well as discovering content from other users.
-The video length can range from 15 seconds to 60 seconds with topics covering comedy, dancing, singing, lip syncing but also information like cooking and personal finances.
+The video length can range from 15 seconds to 60 seconds on fun topics such as comedy, dancing, singing and lip syncing as well as informative topics like cooking and personal finances.

-With popularity rising faster than any other, it has over one billion active users worldwide, and if you’re one of those users, you’ll notice, like all social media, it’s saturated with advertisements from all kinds of organisations.
-If you are idly sifting through your feed, an advert will appear in various forms, marketing a product or service, and more often than not, it’s entertaining, whether it’s interactive challenges, trending hashtags, influencer collaboration videos or tutorials.
-Google has even noticed that Gen Z (those born between 1997 – 2013) are turning to TikTok as their search engine.
+With popularity rising faster than any other, it has grown to over one billion active users worldwide.
+Like all social media, if you’re one of those users, you’ll notice that it’s saturated with advertisements from all kinds of organisations.
+While you're idly sifting through your feed, an advert will appear in various forms, marketing a product or service.

 So, what’s the secret of TikTok’s success?

 It was during the pandemic, when most people were struggling to deal with ongoing lockdowns and daily struggles of staying indoors when TikTok became the social media platform everyone was talking about.

 By mid-2022, it was reported that there had been an incredible 45% increase in monthly active users.
 It was no longer just Gen Z who were obsessed with its content, but whole families were getting involved to bravely post videos of their versions of the latest dance routines.

 Companies haven’t ignored the business opportunities of capitalising on the success of TikTok.
 In years gone by, television, radio and newspapers were the prime go-to for advertising any business.
 Now, businesses of all shapes and sizes are opting for some form of social media to target their audience.